Thorpe Bay: Leisure

 Thorpe Bay has one of Southend-on-Sea's exclusive golf courses, the Thorpe Hall Golf Club.
 Thorpe Bay Bowling Club and Lawn Tennis Club are close together on the north side of Thorpe Esplanade (the main road along the seafront).
 As well as these clubs, Thorpe Bay Yacht Club is also situated along the seafront, to the eastern end of Thorpe Bay.
 These clubs are private organisations open for annual membership.
 Thorpe Bay does not have a cinema, a theatre or any other major cultural amenities, but leisure organisations, in addition to those already mentioned, include Thorpe Bay Bridge Club, The Rotary Club of Thorpe Bay and a well-equipped fitness gym.

 Politics

 James Duddridge MP, representing the Conservative Party, has been Thorpe Bay's member of parliament since 2005.
 Thorpe Bay is part of the Thorpe Ward of Southend-on-Sea.
 The ward currently has three independent councillors.
 These are Cllr Ron Woodley, Cllr Mike Stafford and Cllr Martin Terry.

 Schools

 Thorpe Bay has a few schools, such as Bournes Green Infants and Junior School, which lies just above the Station Road northern boundary; and Thorpe Hall School, a non-selective, coeducational, private day school.

 Religion

 There has been a church in Thorpe Bay since 1913.
-The three churches in Thorpe Bay include St. Augustine's Parish Church (Anglican) on St. Augustine's Avenue; Thorpe Bay Methodist Church on The Broadway, whose architectural predecessor was erected in 1921; and St. Gregory's Roman Catholic Chapel of Ease, opened in 1928, which sits opposite the Methodist church on The Broadway.
+The three churches in Thorpe Bay include St. Augustine's Parish Church (Anglican) on St. Augustine's Avenue, designed in 1937 and built under the consultation of Sir Charles Nicholson; Thorpe Bay Methodist Church on The Broadway, whose architectural predecessor was erected in 1921; and St. Gregory's Roman Catholic Chapel of Ease, opened in 1928, which sits opposite the Methodist church on The Broadway.